 When you take away days you have to work, days when it’s raining, days when the temperatures are too hot or too cold, days you have to attend weddings, funerals, birthday parties, family vacations, business meetings, days when you’re a bit under the weather, and that big block of time known as winter – what you have left is the boating season.
 And as the boating season begins its gradual fading into a distant memory, your attention turns to winterizing.

-Some customers leave the whole job to the boat yard’s capable hands.
+Some Grand Banks and Eastbay winterization customers leave the whole job to the boat yard’s capable hands.
 Which is fine unless you are the kind of person who likes to be involved with your boat’s upkeep or to shave a few dollars off the ever-increasing cost of maintaining a boat.
 Even if you don’t fit into either of these categories, you may just want to know what’s involved in the whole process.

 One thing to keep in mind is that each thing that you put off until spring has an exponential chance of delaying the start of your boating season as spring is the busiest time of year for the boatyard.
 We provide a check list for each boat listing everything that should be done and a section to note problems which should be taken care of during lay-up.

 The best protection for the exterior of your Grand Banks boat is to store it inside.
 This protects the boat against harmful UV rays, winds, snow, rain and extreme temperature changes, all of which affect gelcoat, varnish, and gear.
 If this is not possible a cover should be installed that will cover the deck area.
 Loose gear and canvas should be removed.
 If hull sides are exposed, the gelcoat should be waxed to protect it during layup.